sandyqwerty/covid-19-data-analysis/README.md

 # covid-19-data-analysis
-covid-19 deaths and vaccination analysis on SQL
+covid-19 deaths and vaccinations data analysis on SQL